LeosSire/aptecodemo/README.md

 2. Create models for type safety replacing instances of `any` in type declarations
 3. Update user image to reflect actual user logged in.
 4. Add toaster for service errors.
+5. Use inheritance to customise BaseServices for setting headers.

 ## Further help